Open-Technology-Foundation/whatlang/README.md

 - Edge case handling
 - Input/output format testing

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.